bengarrett/DOSee/docs/USAGE.md

 ### `<meta name="dosee:run:filename">`

-The filename of the MS-DOS program DOSee should launch.
-The program file needs to exist in the ZIP archive provided to _dosee:zip:path_.
+The filenames of the MS-DOS programs or DOSBox commands DOSee should launch.
+Any programs need to exist in the ZIP archive provided to _dosee:zip:path_.

 DOS usually uses the following file extensions to identify a program: `.exe` `.com` `.bat`.
 Other than these, there is no standard file naming convention to identify which file should launch a piece of DOS software.

+Multiple programs and commands can be chained together using an `&&` separator.

 If the content is left blank or the filename doesn't exist in the archive, DOSee will launch into a DOS `C:` prompt.